shrutika008/ResumeAnalyzer/README.md

 # Features
 1. Resume Parsing: Extracts essential information from resumes, including personal details, education, work experience, and skills.
 2. Keyword Matching: Identifies relevant keywords and matches them against job requirements to assess candidate suitability.
-3. Sentiment Analysis: Analyzes the tone of the resume to provide insights into the candidate's attitude and communication style.
+3. Sentiment Analysis: Analyze the tone of the resume to provide insights into the candidate's attitude and communication style.
-4. Skills Assessment: Evaluates the proficiency of key skills mentioned in the resume.
+4. Skills Assessment: Evaluate the proficiency of key skills mentioned in the resume.
 5. Customizable Criteria: Allows users to define specific criteria and priorities for a tailored evaluation process.
 6. Integration with Applicant Tracking Systems (ATS): Seamlessly integrates with popular ATS platforms to facilitate a smooth hiring workflow.